 ASSOCIATION/ADHÉSION Many studios in France are membership-based.
 This membership fee will only apply if you're planning to be a regular student over a year's time.
 The memberships are reasonable (usually 20€-30€ per year) and they entitle you to lower-priced classes, series and workshops.
 If you are a fulltime student or unemployed, studios sometimes offer a reduced membership fee.

 YOGA MATS If you're not travelling with your own yoga mat, expect to pay around 2€ for mat rental.
 Some studios do have loaners at no cost.
 There are a few studios and shops with mats for sale.
-Yogateau is a big fan of Yoga Concept for their great selection and excellent, personalized service.
+Yogateau is a big fan of Yoga Concept for their great selection and excellent, personalized service, but you can find yoga mats almost everywhere now (Decathlon, Monoprix.)

 ENGLISH OR FRENCH?
 No surprise, classes will be taught in French with musical, French-inflected Sanskrit!
 Quite a few studios offer classes taught exclusively in English, and those will be easy to spot on their schedules.
 Do not let the fact that classes are not taught in English dissuade you from attending, though.
 Be open to the experience as there is as much to be learned from non-verbal communication as there is from someone speaking your native tongue.
 In addition, practicing in community is a fantastic way to meet like-hearted people, make friends and gain a new perspective on French culture.